axmand/karma-rollup-mocha/README.md

 ```
 npm install -g karma-cli
 ```
-You will need to do this if you want to run Karma on Windows from the command line.
+>You will need to do this if you want to run Karma on Windows from the command line.

 ### start karam ###
 ```
 karma start
 ```
-##  build  ##
+##  Build  ##
-Building 'dist/bundle.js' as an output if you confirmed that all of your tests runs well.
+>Building 'dist/bundle.js' as an output if you confirmed that all of your tests runs well.
 ### install rollup ###
 ```
 npm install -g rollup
 ```
-You will need to install rollup in global if you want to run rollup on Windows from the command line.
+>You will need to install rollup in global if you want to run rollup on Windows from the command line.
 ### build ###
 ```
 rollup -c
 ```
-The default output folder's location : "./dist/*"
+>The default output folder's location : "./dist/*"
-##  npm publish  ##
+##  Npm publish  ##
 ```
 npm publish
 ```